 Slow Cooker Barbecue Chicken

-We loved this Slow Cooker Barbecue Chicken with a sauce that uses sugar-free ketchup to keep it fairly low in carbs!
-We loved the barbecued pulled chicken served in lettuce cups, but see other suggestions for how to eat it!
+We loved this Slow Cooker Barbecue Chicken with a sauce that uses sugar-free ketchup to keep it low in carbs!
+We enjoyed the barbecued pulled chicken served in lettuce cups, but see other suggestions for how to eat it!

 What ingredients do you need for this recipe?

 - sugar-free ketchup (affiliate link)

 - Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice